- JOIN WFCF

 Informational Email Contact:

 The 1-608 ALL-DADS (255-3237) Telephone Helpline is a WFCF service to provide support for parents dealing with divorce and paternity issues.
+YOU MUST BE A WFCF MEMBER to use this feature.

 Back in 1987, when the energy and activism of the Founding Fathers of our organization were being focused into a program of support services for divorced, disenfranchised fathers, the ALL-DADS telephone helpline was one of the many invaluable resources brought to bear on behalf of fathers' rights as parents to their children.